Baxi19/flavors-flutter/README.md

 7 - Use a conditional statement to load the correct configurations for the current flavor.

 8 - Run your app using the desired flavor.
-For example, to run the app using the "dev" flavor, use the command flutter run --flavor dev.
+For example, to run the app using the "dev" flavor, use the command `flutter run --flavor dev`.

 Here's the example code:

-In the config.dart file of the dev folder:
+In the `config.dart` file of the `dev` folder:
 ```dart
 class Config {
   final String apiUrl;